 Located less than a mile west of the 115th Street exit of I-94 (the Ford--formerly the Calumet--Expressway), driving to Kensington is easy but not recommended.
 The area has deteriorated in recent years and should be considered dangerous.
 Instead, take a Metra (ex-IC) Electric commuter train from downtown Chicago to the Kensington/115th Street station and stay on the platform.
-The station can also be reached from the east by the South Shore electric line (but do not use it from downtown Chicago).
 In addition, trains coming from the south on Metra's University Park main line and their Blue Island branch line stop at the station.

 The Metra Electric and Canadian National's ex-Illinois Central main line run parallel on an elevation here.
 Entering from the east is the South Shore which crosses the freight tracks and joins Metra just south of the station.
 South Shore trains then proceed on trackage rights to Randolph Street in downtown Chicago.
 Until the early 1980s, Conrail's ex-NYC, ex-MC main line from Michigan paralleled the South Shore's approach and joined the IC freight tracks here.
 However, the connection has been removed and the line cut back from Kensington.
 Metra's Blue Island commuter branch leaves the main line a half mile south of the station.
-The tower is still in operation, although there are rumors that it will be closed soon.
+The tower is still here but has been shut down.

 Commuter traffic is heavy on the Metra line, and especially so at rush hours.
 The CN/IC tracks see about 30 trains a day, including Amtrak's Illini, Saluki and City of New Orleans.
 Most freights are road trains headed to/from CN's Markham Yard and intermodal complex near Homewood, Illinois.
 A few NS trains on trackage rights can also be seen.